Lord and Lady Alva’s Georgian House: The Special Inventories

 The linen inventory is particularly interesting since it includes the marks the family used to identify their property.

 Marking linen was one of the activities of a gentlewoman.
 It had the practical purpose of deterring theft.[1]
 Linen was passed down through the generations so long as it was usable.
 It could be cut down and reused for other purposes throughout its life-cycle.
 The Erskine list has thirty-two entries for table cloths and napkins giving details of 63 tablecloths and 647 napkins.
 This demonstrates the family’s wealth.
 Of this extensive collection of table linen only ‘Nine tea napkins’ were deemed too ‘wore out’ to have a value.
 The tablecloths and napkins were made of a variety of fabrics.
-The designs of the damask cloths included damboard (a checkerboard pattern), a tablecloth with a ‘Mosaick’ boarder, one with a ‘Star & diamond’ pattern, and several with floral patterns such as snow drip, rose and leaf, and sunflowers.
+The designs of the damask cloths included damboard (a checkerboard pattern), a tablecloth with a ‘Mosaick’ boarder, one with a ‘Star & diamond’ pattern, and several with floral patterns such as snow drop, rose and leaf, and sunflowers.
 The fabrics were rich – many of the pieces are described as ‘double damask’, that is, the top quality damask.
 There are also selections in diaper, a patterned type of linen.

 The Erskine family table linen listed in the inventory dated back to 1723 when Lord Alva’s mother Grizel Grierson marked two tablecloths and two dozen napkins with her initials – ‘G. G.’ – and the last two digits of the year.
 From the initials recorded in the inventory we know that Lord Alva’s first wife Margaret MacGuire took her husband’s surname – something not always done in eighteenth-century Scotland – at least as far as linen marking was concerned since her monogram changed from ‘M. M.’ to ‘M. E.’ after 1750.[2]
 The couple married in 1749 but a post-nuptial agreement followed in 1750.[3]